-The Public Works Department is responsible for maintaining the infrastructure of the City as well as acting as the City's Code Enforcement.
+The Public Works Department is responsible for maintaining the infrastructure of the City.

 The Department has an active on-call schedule, so any emergency situation can be taken care of immediately day or night.
-If there is an emergency involving streets, water (such as no service), or sewer after normal business hours, please contact the City Office at 801-479-3177 ext.
-211.
+If there is an emergency involving streets, water (such as no service), or sewer after normal business hours, please contact the City Office at 801-479-3177 Option 2.

 Water, Sewer & Storm Drain

 Our drinking water meets federal and state requirements.